D-Typing/ICT171-VPNProject/README.md

 # .OVPN Usage #
 * Go to openvpn’s website and install the vpn client launcher for the specific operating system: https://openvpn.net/client/
 * When downloaded open and select ‘Upload File’
-* Drag the .ovpn file from you computer into it to start the vpn
+* Drag the .ovpn file from you computer into it to start the vpn \

+# Limitations #

+Although the site functionality works properly there is currently an issue with the .ovpn files themselves where they are misconfigured making them unable to actually work with the client launcher.
+Future iterations will improve upon this but as of submission/marking time it is not functional.